bauplan

 client = bauplan.Client()

-if client.has_branch('my_branch_name')
+if client.has_branch('my_branch_name'):

-Returns: A boolean for if the branch exists.
+A boolean for if the namespace exists.

-def has_namespace
+def has_namespace(

 import bauplan